APRS Information Services

 SMSGTE

-SMSGTE is a service that allows amateur radio operators to exchange text message between their APRS* radios or clients and SMS (mobile phone text messages).
+SMSGTE is a service that allows amateur radio operators to exchange text messages between their APRS* radios or clients and SMS (mobile phone text messages).

 WA1GOV-10